-Any portion of rates assessed in previous years (including previously applied penalties) which are unpaid on 04 July 2024 will have a further 10% added, firstly on 20 July 2021, and if still unpaid, again on 08 January 2025.
+Any portion of rates assessed in previous years (including previously applied penalties) which are unpaid on 04 July 2024 will have a further 10% added, and if still unpaid, again on 08 January 2025.

 Any rates payment made by the ratepayer will be allocated to the oldest debt.